Florentine Ghetto: Interaction with non-Jews

 Although the Ghetto as a physical entity within the city of Florence was blocked off by gates, this did not originally deter Christians and Jews from intermingling for social or economic purposes.
 "No permission was needed for Jews to leave it or for Christians to enter it" As time went on, life for Jews in the Florentine Ghetto became more difficult in terms of their ability to sustain relationships with non-Jews (especially in the general social sense - which was known as conversazione) thanks to laws passed by Jewish authorities in 1608 and 1620.
 The first law outlined that no one living outside of the Ghetto could attend any type of festivities that were happening on the inside unless invited formally by the host of the event.
-The latter prevented Jews from taking part in even the most mundane social activities with non-Jews, like eating, drinking and gambling.
-Similar to the punishments that Jews incurred from failing to wear the yellow badges, punishments from Jews who decided to be involved in sexual relationships with non-Jews were public humiliation and jail-time.
+The latter prevented Jews from taking part in even the most mundane social activities with non-Jews, like eating, drinking, and gambling.
+Similar to the punishments that Jews incurred for failing to wear the yellow badges, punishments for Jews who decided to be involved in sexual relationships with non-Jews were public humiliation and jail time.

 Political affairs

-Once the Jews arrived in the Ghetto in 1571, the Medici provided them with a reasonable amount of freedom to manage their own political affairs.
-There were two magistrates that were in charge of overseeing all of these affairs inside the Ghetto: The Nine Preservers of the Florentine Dominion and Jurisdiction and The Eight Magistrates for the Protection and Supervision of the City of Florence.
+Once the Jews arrived in the Ghetto in 1571, the Medici provided them with a reasonable amount of freedom to manage their political affairs.
+Two magistrates were in charge of overseeing all of these affairs inside the Ghetto: The Nine Preservers of the Florentine Dominion and Jurisdiction and The Eight Magistrates for the Protection and Supervision of the City of Florence.
 Within the Ghetto, only a limited number of men were given the freedom to represent themselves in the political sphere, by attending meetings, being allowed to vote, and being given the ability to hold positions in office.
 However, for the majority of men and women were not given these types of political representation in the Ghetto or beyond.
 The chosen people that were given the right to political representation within the Florentine Ghetto had the job of acting as spokesmen for the rest of the Ghetto community that had no voice.

 Social status for men in the Ghetto was largely determined by age, with provenance and lineage following close behind.
 Men who came from wealthier families had the political advantage of being able to run for governor earlier than men from middle-class families.
-The role of governor involved having the authority to write laws and make decisions in the best interest of the Ghetto.
+The role of the governor involved having the authority to write laws and make decisions in the best interest of the Ghetto.
 Jews who served in the Ghetto government were looked upon with a special status in the eyes of the rest of the Ghetto population.